charlesaloaye/charlesaloaye/README.md

 ### Hi there my name is Charles and am a full stack developer residing in the web👋
-- 📫 How to reach me: @charlestechy.com
+- 📫 How to reach me: @charlestechy.co

 <!--